Learn Mandarin Chinese the way

 Anyways, my point is that during my Chinese learning road to “fluency” I realized that there were many downfalls in every method for teaching Chinese.

 I really like movies, and I really like learning Chinese.
 Why don’t I just learn Chinese from movies?
 But, there’s only one problem – I only knew a few Chinese characters (at that time) – the rest of the characters I simply couldn’t read or pronounce.
 It’d be really cool if the movie had pinyin too.
 So I thought why don’t I take a cool Chinese movie and add my own Chinese, Pinyin, and English subtitles.
 And that’s what I did and it worked pretty well for me.
 But sometimes I forgot which Chinese character had which meaning and I didn’t want to search in a dictionary every time I forgot a Chinese character.
-So I thought I’d go ahead and add a word-for-word (WFW) direct translation line.
+So I thought I’d go ahead and add a word-for-word (WFW) direct translation line. (available in Spring a in Small Town only)

 The Word-for-Word Direct Translation Line